corentinmace/gamepad-viewer-app/README.md

 ___

+## Known Issues

+* Controller is not recocgnized if Steam is started (using Steam Input) and the controller is connected using Bluetooth, you can fix it by using your controller wired

-If you have any problem, feel free to contact me on Discord : Kuha#0001
+If you have any problem, feel free to join the [Discord](https://discord.gg/nhvh8zeYdX)